-Both tests can yield great testing results for your business but with multivariate tests it’s better that a more experienced marketer should use these.
+Both tests can yield great testing results for your business but with multivariate tests, it’s better than a more experienced marketer should use these.

 This is because a multivariate test is considerably more complex and tests a number of small variables.

 Multivariate tests, however, do allow for more fine-tuning of the elements on a web page.